 A+ Award for Student Work

 Student work: Any industrial design product, architectural structure, landscape, interior space or unbuilt/unrealized concept developed by a student enrolled in a post-secondary design or architecture program in 2022.
-The winner will receive a $5000 cash prize.
+The winner will receive a $5,000 cash prize.

 Social Good Award and Environmental Leadership Award

 For the SOCIAL GOOD AWARD, projects must advance social equity and have a positive impact on the collective realm.
 For the ENVIRONMENTAL LEADERSHIP AWARD, projects must show sensitivity and respect for the use and management of natural resources throughout their lifecycle, especially with respect to materials and energy use.
 Projects may be entered in one or both categories.

-- Entries must be submitted and received via the online entry system by 12 noon EST on the submission deadline.
+- Entries must be submitted and received via the online entry system by 11:59 pm EST on Friday, February 24, 2023.